georgetballa/Warbler_Migration/readme.md

 98.47% of days in 2014 did not have a mean equal to that of all years
 ```

-* This test told me that it is not unusal for the mean on any given day to be different from the average latitude.
+* This test shows that it is not unusal for the mean on any given day to be different from the average latitude.

 _____________________
 ## Future Exploration